Skip to content

 4. Intrapersonal: Finally look at individual psychology

-When I joined Stay22 as Head of Engineering, I saw this play out exactly.
-My goal was to help the organization deliver impact faster while scaling.
-We didn’t have career ladders or clear role definitions, so I started right at the structural level.
-I built career ladders with clear progression, reevaluated all engineers to assign specific levels and introduced performance reviews and peer feedback.
-We doubled the team within a year and despite the new challenges, the clear structure kept us aligned.
-I also addressed the ‘Dynamics’ layer by transforming our documentation culture (e.g. introduced scalable ADRs), which grew to over 1k articles and refining our meeting structures.
-Now, I’m implementing weekly Engineering Reviews to keep alignment on goals and incidents.
+When I joined Stay22 as Head of Engineering, I saw this play out.
+The goal was to help the org deliver impact faster while scaling.
+We didn’t have career ladders or clear role definitions.
+I started at the structural level.
+Built career ladders with clear progression.
+Re-evaluated all engineers against them.
+Introduced performance reviews and peer feedback.

 6 Rules for Creating Goals

-1. Max 3 Goals: Even Facebook only had three (Growth, Engagement, Revenue)
+1. Max 3 Goals.
+Even Facebook only had three (Growth, Engagement, Revenue).

-2. One Goal Wins: If two goals conflict, you need to know which one matters more
+2. One Goal Wins.
+If two goals conflict, you need to know which one matters more.

-3. Explain to a 5-Year-Old: If an intern doesn’t understand it, rewrite it.
-No complex spreadsheets
+3. Explain to a 5-Year-Old.
+If an intern doesn’t understand it, rewrite it.
+No complex spreadsheets.

-4. Strategy Should Hurt: If you aren’t making painful tradeoffs, you aren’t prioritizing
+4. Strategy Should Hurt.
+If you aren’t making painful trade-offs, you aren’t prioritizing.

-5. One Goal, One Owner: Shared ownership means no ownership
+5. One Goal, One Owner.
+Shared ownership means no ownership.

-6. Goals ≠ Enough: You need a process to track them
+6. Goals ≠ Enough.
+You need a process to track them.

-When I listened to this part, I actually giggled out of confusion because at Stay22, we definitely have more than three goals.
-A year ago, it was even worse.
 Today, our CEO created an OKR framework with four sections, each with a theme and multiple goals inside.
-We struggle with the rules Molly mentions: some goals have multiple owners, others spread across multiple departments and the process always feels rushed.
-Tracking is its own comedy - we switched tools once and are planning to switch again.
-But there is a positive side: we are constantly trying to improve.
-We learn from every rushed iteration, tweak the process and add new challenges to see if they fail or bring improvement.
-We aren’t there yet, but the willingness to iterate is our current strength.
+We struggle with the rules Molly mentioned - some goals have multiple owners, others stretch across multiple departments, the process always feels rushed.
+Tracking is its own comedy: we switched tools once, planning to switch again.

-Leading Through Change: “I Don’t Know” rule
+Leading Through Change: the “I Don’t Know” rule

-Molly described it as: “Your job as manager and a leader is not to have all the answers.
-It is to get good at finding them.”
+Your job as manager and a leader is not to have all the answers.
+It is to get good at finding them.

 Stop faking it.
 When asked a tough question, say: “I don’t know.
 Who should we ask?
 How can we learn this?
 Let’s figure it out”.
 It builds more trust than a made-up answer.